Pixens/Discord-Token-Mail-Verifier/README.md

 ## How To Run?
 > 1) Clone / download this repository
-> 2) Navigate into the file through your choice of console/terminal
+> 2) Open the folder in command prompt or terminal
 > 3) Run `pip install -r requirements.txt`
 > 4) Run `python main.py`